-- The leadership team and governing body of the school will ensure that all safer working practices and recruitment procedures are followed in accordance with the guidance set out in KCSiE 2019 Part Three and advised by NCC HR/ Multi Academy Trust HR Services policy and practice guidance. - School leaders, staff and members of the governing body will be appropriately trained in safer working practices and access the safer recruitment training advised by NCC HR Service the Trust.
-(NCC direct schools to the NSPCC Safe Recruitment online course).
+• The leadership team and governing body of the school will ensure that all safer working practices and recruitment procedures are followed in accordance with the guidance set out in KCSiE 2021 Part Three and advised by NCC HR/ Multi Academy Trust HR Services policy and practice guidance.

-- Statutory pre-employment checks and references from previous employers are an essential part of the recruitment process.
-We will ensure we adopt the appropriate necessary procedures to carry out the checks required and were any concerns arise we will seek advice and act in accordance with national guidance. - The school has in place recruitment, selection and vetting procedures in accordance with KCSiE 2019 Part Two and maintains a Single Central Record, which is reviewed regularly and updated in accordance with KCSIE 2019 paras 148 to 155. - Staff will have access to advice on the boundaries of appropriate behaviour and will be aware of the School Employee Code of Conduct, which includes contact between staff and pupils outside the work context.
-Staff can access a copy of this by contacting the school office or Nova gateway. - Newly appointed staff and volunteers will be informed of our arrangements for safer working practices through appropriate induction processes before beginning working and contact with pupils. - In the event of any complaint or allegation against a member of staff, the headteacher (or the Designated Safeguarding Lead) if the headteacher is not present, will be notified immediately.
-If it relates to the headteacher, the chair ofgovernors will be informed without delay.
-We will respond to all allegations robustly and appropriately in collaboration with the Local Authority Designated Officer (LADO) LADO/Allegation Officer and HR Business Partner or HR Service. - Staff may find some of the issues relating to child protection and the broader areas of safeguarding upsetting and may need support which should be provided by the school and their Human Resources Team.
-Advice and support will be made available by the Safeguarding Children in Education Officer (SCiEO), LADO and NCC HR where appropriate to the leadership team - All new employees will be appropriately inducted to their role and a link to the Induction Checklist for Safer Recruitment can be accessed from HR's guidance section of the School Portal.
+- School leaders, staff and members of the governing body will be appropriately trained in safer working practices and access the safer recruitment training advised by NCC HR Service the Trust.
+(NCC direct schools to the NSPCC Safe Recruitment online course). - Statutory pre-employment checks and references from previous employers are an essential part of the recruitment process.
+We will ensure we adopt the appropriate necessary procedures to carry out the checks required and were any concerns arise we will seek advice and act in accordance with national guidance. - The school has in place recruitment, selection and vetting procedures in accordance with KCSiE 2021 Part Three and maintains a Single Central Record (SCR), which is reviewed regularly and updated in accordance with KCSiE 2021 Part Three paragraphs 250 to 256.
+Staff will have access to advice on the boundaries of appropriate behaviour and will be aware of the School Employee Code of Conduct, which includes contact between staff and pupils outside the work context.
+Concerns regarding low-level concerns will be included in our Code of Conduct from 1 September 2021 in line with KCSiE Part Four Section two.
+Staff can access a copy of this via the office or school server. - Newly appointed staff and volunteers will be informed of our arrangements for safer working practices by enagaging in thorough induction before beginning working and contact with pupils. - In the event of any complaint or allegation against a member of staff, the headteacher (or the Designated Safeguarding Lead) if the headteacher is not present, will be notified immediately.
+If it relates to the headteacher, the chair of governors will be informed without delay.
+We will respond to all allegations robustly and appropriately in collaboration with the Local Authority Designated Officer (LADO) LADO/Allegation Officer and HR Business Partner or HR Service. - Staff may find some of the issues relating to child protection and the broader areas of safeguarding upsetting and may need support which should be provided by the school and their Human Resources Team. - Advice and support will be made available by the Safeguarding Children in Education Officer (SCiEO), LADO and NCC HR where appropriate to the leadership team. - All new employees will be appropriately inducted to their role and a link to the Induction Checklist for Safer Recruitment can be accessed from HR's guidance section of the School Portal.